outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

   - problem-causing assumptions of turing machine (lack of input validation)
+    - lack of potential alignment in interpretating vs. applying a component
+      - potential for difference allowed in interpretation vs. application
+        - potential for difference allowed in character string interpreted as input and character string used as input
-    - difference in component metadata
+    - difference in component metadata that should be equal
       - that length of input equals length of string before a function in the form of an instruction character
         - if these are equal, the input fulfills the input definition
     - similarity in definitions